Aerial Treetop FAQs

 Can my son or daughter under 18 years of age go without a parent/guardian in the course with them?

-Yes - Ages 16 & 17: With a signed waiver on site from a parent/guardian, a child 16yrs or 17yrs old may participate without a parent/guardian in the course or supervising from the ground.
+Yes - Ages 16 & 17: May participate without a parent/guardian in the course or supervising from the ground.
 It is recommended that a parent/guardian be present while participants are in the course, but not required.

-Yes - Ages 14 & 15: With a signed waiver on site from a parent/guardian, a child 14yrs or 15yrs old MUST have a parent/guardian either in the trees or supervising from the ground at all times.
+Yes - Ages 14 & 15: Must have a parent/guardian either in the trees or supervising from the ground at all times.

-No - Ages 12 & 13: A parent /guardian must sign a waiver on site and also be participating in the course with the child.
+No - Ages 12 & 13: Must have parent/guardian participate in the course (in the trees) with the child.
 If the parent/guardian cannot complete the course, the child must come down out of the course at that time as well.

 Is there any paperwork to fill out?